 Recently I found out that my purple sprouting broccoli looks like they have been chewed to death.
 Apparently it’s cabbage caterpillar tips are too remove them (caterpillar and eggs) and douse them with some chrysanthemum.
 So will try that and post the results.
 If anyone has got any advice to make these plants grow better it would be much appreciated as well.
 Happy gardening everyone.

-I will post on chapter the outcomes of the methods recommended to combat green cabbage caterpillar.
-Update 20/9/2018 weather has taken a colder turn today.
-My purple sprouting broccoli are still surviving not by chrysanthemums but by putting mixture of salt and flour?!!
-No more caterpillar seen so far….finger crossed hope it stays this way….
+I will post on the chapter the outcomes of the methods recommended to combat green cabbage caterpillars.
+Update 20/9/2018: The weather has taken a colder turn today.
+My purple sprouting broccoli is still surviving not by chrysanthemums but by putting a mixture of salt and flour?!!
+No more caterpillarshave seen so far….finger crossed and hope it stays this way….